thenumbernine/symmath-lua/README.contents.md

 returns true/false if the set contains the element. returns nil if the answer is indeterminate.

-`Expression:getRealDomain()` = Returns the RealSubset object for this expression, specifying what possible values it can contain.
+`Expression:getRealRange()` = Returns the RealSubset object for the range of this expression, specifying what possible values it can contain.

 ## Dependencies: